Edward L. Shaughnessy, Ph.D.

 Selected Publications

 Gu shi xin sheng: Jianqiao Zhongguo shanggu shi bianji guozheng yu duzhe fanying 古史新聲:劍橋中國上古史編輯過程與讀者反應 (New Sounds of Ancient History: The Editorial Background and Readers Reaction to The Cambridge History of Ancient China).
-Beijing: Sanlian yinshuguan, 2019, in press.
+Beijing: Sanlian yinshuguan, 2020.

 Xiguan Han ji: Xifang Hanxue chutu wenxian yanjiu gaiyao 西觀漢記:西方漢學出土文獻研究概要 (Chinese annals in the Western observatory: An overview of Western Sinologists’ studies of Chinese excavated documents).
 Shanghai: Shanghai Guji chubanshe, 2018.
 English translation: Chinese Annals in the Western Observatory: An Overview of Western Sinologists’ Studies of Chinese Excavated Documents, Jao Tsung-i Academy of Sinology Monograph (Berlin: De Gruyter, 2019).